UCF/Athena-Framework/_docs/components/tooltips.md

 group: components
 ---

-Inspired by the excellent Tipsy jQuery plugin written by Jason Frame.
-Tooltips are an updated version, which don't rely on images, use CSS3 for animations, and data-attributes for local title storage.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview

-Things to know when using the tooltip plugin:
+Things to know when using tooltips:

-- Tooltips rely on the 3rd party library [Tether](http://tether.io/) for positioning.
+- Tooltips rely on the 3rd party library [Tether](http://tether.io/) and Athena's JavaScript for positioning.
 You must include [tether.min.js](https://github.com/HubSpot/tether/blob/master/dist/js/tether.min.js) before framework.min.js in order for tooltips to work!
 - Tooltips are opt-in for performance reasons, so **you must initialize them yourself**.
 - Tooltips with zero-length titles are never displayed.
 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).